santhosh9528/Sales-Performance-Target-Reconciliation-Management-MIS-automated/README.md

 ## 📄 Complete Dashboard PDF

-A PDF containing the dashboard pages is also included in the project.
+A PDF containing the complete dashboard pages is included in the project.

 ```text
 MIS Project/Dashboard Image/Dashboards.pdf